By Douglas H. Flint

 Once the judge or jury returns its verdict, the verdict becomes the Judgment of the court.
 In general, all parties have a right to appeal a court's final judgment.
 Usually the only issues for an appellate court to decide are whether or not the trial court made any mistakes in its handling of the case.
 On appeal, the case will not be re-tried or started over.
 Only if the Appellate Court finds an error and remands the case will the case be re-tried, which would be back in the trial court.

-Douglas H. Flint is senior partner in the law firm of Flint, Connolly & Walker, LLP in Canton, Georgia, where he represents and assists both businesses and individuals with their legal matters.
+Douglas H. Flint is a partner in the law firm of Flint, Connolly & Walker, LLP where he represents and assists both businesses and individuals with their legal matters.